LordManta/SugarCubesJS/README.md

 Commands
 --------

-* `javascript SC.nothing()` : Instruction which does nothing and immediately terminates (during the very same instants where it starts).
+* `SC.nothing()` : Instruction which does nothing and immediately terminates (during the very same instant where it starts).
+* `SC.seq(...)` : This instruction takes a list of parameters which should be all SugarCubes instructions.
+This instruction link causally instructions in parameters in the same order as the list is built.